AbandonedCrypt/unity-json-converters/readme.md

 ### The solution

-This package adds custom converters for these Unity types into your project and automatically adds them to the default configuration of Newtonsoft Json in both editor and runtime. *No configuration required - plug and play.*
+This package adds custom converters for these Unity types and specific converters for AbandonedCrypt projects into a project and automatically adds them to the default configuration of Newtonsoft Json in both editor and runtime. *No configuration required - plug and play.*

 ## Installation